-The following table sets forth each grant of equity award made to the NEOs during the year ended December 31, 2022.
-All such equity awards were granted under our 2016 Omnibus Incentive Plan.
+The following table sets forth each grant of equity award made to the NEOs during the year ended December 31, 2023.
+The equity awards were granted under the 2016 Omnibus Incentive Plan, and the ACM Shanghai 2023 Subsidiary Stock Option Plan.